zathazass/readthedocs-sphinx/index.rst

 Welcome to zdoc's documentation!
 ================================

+I added new text here for check readthedocs automatically updates or not.

 zdoc documentation master file, created by sphinx-quickstart on **Tue Jan 11 18:14:13 2022.**
 You can adapt this file completely to `your` liking, but it should at least